Winter Weather Advisory issued for Cameron, Clearfield, Elk, McKean, Northern Centre by NWS - NewsBreak

 Lake Effect Snow Warning issued for Warren by NWS

-Effective: 2022-11-20 00:00:00 EST Expires: 2022-11-20 22:00:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: The Pennsylvania Department of Transportation and Pennsylvania Turnpike Commission strongly encourage motorists to heed all travel restrictions and delay unnecessary travel as significant winter weather conditions will make travel very hazardous.
+Effective: 2022-11-20 10:15:00 EST Expires: 2022-11-20 22:00:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: The Pennsylvania Department of Transportation and Pennsylvania Turnpike Commission strongly encourage motorists to heed all travel restrictions and delay unnecessary travel as significant winter weather conditions will make travel very hazardous.
 Call 5 1 1 or visit www.511pa.com for the latest travel, roadway and traffic conditions.
 To report snow or ice, post to the NWS State College Facebook page, use Twitter @NWSStateCollege, or visit weather.gov/ctp.
-Target Area: Warren LAKE EFFECT SNOW WARNING IN EFFECT FROM MIDNIGHT TONIGHT TO 10 PM EST SUNDAY * WHAT...Heavy lake effect snow expected.
-Total snow accumulations of 7 to 10 inches across the Northwest half of the county and 4 to 6 inches over the southeast part of Warren County.
-Winds gusting as high as 35 mph from the west. * WHERE...Warren County. * WHEN...From midnight tonight to 10 PM EST Sunday. * IMPACTS...Travel could be very difficult.
-Areas of blowing snow could significantly reduce visibility. * ADDITIONAL DETAILS...Snowfall rates of 1 to 2 inches per hour will occur at times.
+Target Area: Warren LAKE EFFECT SNOW WARNING REMAINS IN EFFECT UNTIL 10 PM EST THIS EVENING * WHAT...Heavy lake effect snow.
+Additional snow accumulations of up to four inches.
+Winds gusting as high as 35 mph. * WHERE...Warren County.
+Maximum snowfall in the far northwest part of the county or northwest of Route 27 and 69. * WHEN...Until 10 PM EST this evening.
+The heaviest snow will continue this morning, with lighter intensity snow showers tapering off later this evening. * IMPACTS...Plan on slippery road conditions.
+Areas of blowing snow could significantly reduce visibility.

 weather.gov